 A bill to provide for a freeze on the pay of Members of Congress and appropriations for certain congressional offices until there are sufficient improvements in the national unemployment rate, and for other purposes.

-The bill’s title was written by its sponsor.
+The bill’s titles are written by its sponsor.

-This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 3071”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Civic Impulse.
-(2015).
+(2018).
 S. 3071 — 111th Congress: Congressional Pay Freeze Act of 2010.
 Retrieved from https://www.govtrack.us/congress/bills/111/s3071

 “S. 3071 — 111th Congress: Congressional Pay Freeze Act of 2010.” www.GovTrack.us.
 2010.
 May 22, 2018 <https://www.govtrack.us/congress/bills/111/s3071>

 |title=S. 3071 (111th)